 100% 75% 50% 0%

 CATEGORY of Points of Points of Points of Points

 Proper Protective All necessary PPE Student is Student is No PPE is worn

 Equipment is worn. missing 1 missing 2

 (1 point) element of PPE. elements of PPE.

 Accepts only All specimens are N/A N/A Specimen is

 correctly recognized for improperly

 identified sp their identified or an

 ecimens that appropriateness. inappropriate

 meet the standard specimen in

 laboratory used.

 protocol.

 (1 point)

-Run the PT and Controls are N/A Either the PT or Neither control is
+Run the PT and Controls are N/A Either the PT or Neither control

-APTT controls correctly run. the APTT control run correctly.
+APTT controls correctly run. the APTT control runs correctly.

 correctly. is incorrect.

 (10 points1

 time not each

-specimen) ( ) ( )
+specimen)

-Perform the Student obtains N/A N/A Student does not
+Perform the Student obtains N/A N/A Student doesn't

 automated PT accurate results obtain accurate

 time producing within acceptable results within

 accurate results. % CV limits. acceptable % CV

-(1 point) ( ) ( ) limits.
+(1 point) limits.

-Recognize all Recognize all N/A N/A Student fails to
+Recognize all Recognize all N/A N/A Students fail to

-critical values critical values and recognize
+critical values critical values and recognize critical

-and discrepant discrepant results critical values or
+and discrepant discrepant results values or a

-results. as appropriate. a discrepant
+results. as appropriate. discrepant result.

-(1 point) 27/1 result.
+(1 point)

 Correctly report Correctly report N/A The INR is not The PT and INR

 out the PT result. out the PT result. reported are not reported

 (1 point) correctly. correctly.